Welcome to the Hurley Hotel Group – We are a family owned business established and operating in South Australia for over 30 years.

 Today, the Hurley Hotel Group operates 10 hotels across SA, in addition to having shares in the Golden Grove Tavern at Surrey Downs, and the Murray Bridge Hotel.

-Other significant investments under the Hurley umbrella are:
+Other significant investments under the Hurley umbrella include:

 • Arkaba Village Shopping Centre